Rottemeren route

 Description

-This route leads around beautiful recreation and nature areas: the Lage and Hoge Bergsche Bos, the Rottemeren and the Eendragtspolder.
+This route leads around beautiful recreation and nature reserves: the Lage and Hoge Bergsche Bos, the Rottemeren, and the Eendragtspolder.
 The Lage Bergsche Bos is a wooded recreation area of 216 hectares, created in 1970.
-Water and land alternate in the area and Scottish Highlanders graze in part of the forest.
-A recreational area of over 900 hectares has been created around the Rottemeren, a system of widening the river Rotte.
-The Rottemeren were created after the reclamation of surrounding polders and the river and its foothills are much higher than the polders due to peat and subsidence.
-The Eendrachtspolder has been constructed on a site that has traditionally always been agricultural land.
-Part has been constructed to prevent flooding, but also for recreation and (top) sports.
-Close to the starting point is the Eendrachtsmolen, the only mill that survived the entire history of Eendragtspolder.
-This ground sailer was built in 1727 as an upper mill of a mill corridor that no longer exists.
-Although the mill is still in good condition, it hardly ever grinds.
-Further along, on one of the extensions of the Rotte, is the windmill Bleiswijkse Droogmakerij A-1 (hull/remainder).
-This mill was partly demolished in probably 1915 or 1922.
-When it was still in good condition, this mill had an inclined paddle wheel; its watercourses and other masonry are still recognizable.
-On the other side of the bank of the same foothill there are more windmills, including Tweemanspolder no. 3 and Tweemanspolder no. 4.
-Number 3 was built in 1792, number 4 is even 70 years older.
-In 1953 the entire mill was decommissioned, but in the summer of 2009 an extensive restoration was carried out.
-The windmill viergang now runs twice a month on Saturdays.
-You continue the tour past Zevenhuizen and around the Eendragtspolder, until you come across the windmill called'Vier winden\\\' near Terbregseplein.
-The mill, which was built in 1776, ground grain until 1964.
-Although it is now out of service, it is still in excellent condition and ready to grind.
-At the bottom of the mill is a shop where flour products are sold and the mill is usually still running when the shop is open.
-Cycling deeper into Rotterdam, you will also see the Bergkapel on your route.
-A church service for a liberal Protestant religious community still takes place here every Sunday morning.
-You continue cycling in a northerly direction and leave the hustle and bustle of the city behind.
+Water and land alternate in the area, and Scottish Highland cattle graze in part of the forest.
+A recreation area of over 900 hectares has been created around the Rottemeren, a system of widenings of the Rotte River.
+The Rottemeren were created after the surrounding polders were drained, and the river and its tributaries are considerably higher than the polders due to peat extraction and subsidence.
+The Eendragtspolder was created on a site that has traditionally been agricultural land.
+Part of it was created to prevent flooding, but also for recreation and (professional) sports.
+Near the starting point stands the Eendrachtsmolen, the only mill that has survived the entire history of Eendragtspolder.
+This ground-sailer was built in 1727 as the upper mill of a mill run that no longer exists.
+Although the mill is still in excellent condition, it hardly ever grinds.
+Further along one of the extensions of the Rotte River stands the Bleiswijkse Droogmakerij A-1 mill (hull/remains).
+This mill was partially demolished, probably in 1915 or 1922.
+When it was still in good condition, this mill had an inclined paddle wheel; the watercourses and other masonry from this are still recognizable.
+On the other side of the bank of that same extension stand more mills, including Tweemanspolder No. 3 and Tweemanspolder No. 4.
+Number 3 was built in 1792, while number 4 is even 70 years older.
+In 1953, the entire mill run was decommissioned, but extensive restorations were carried out in the summer of 2009.
+The four-wheel mill run currently operates twice a month on Saturdays.
+You continue your journey past Zevenhuizen and around the Eendragtspolder, until you reach the windmill called "Vier winden" (Four Winds) near Terbregseplein.
+Built in 1776, the windmill ground grain until 1964.
+Although it's no longer in operation, it's still in excellent condition and operational.
+At the bottom of the windmill is a small shop selling flour products, and the mill is usually still running when the shop is open.
+Cycling deeper into Rotterdam, you'll also see the Bergkapel (Berg Chapel) on your route.
+A church service for a liberal Protestant community is still held here every Sunday morning.
+Continue cycling north, leaving the bustle of the city behind.

 Height Profile